 The second big factor to consider is that online agents tend to be much cheaper to use.
 This is due to a different approach to commission and the kind of services on offer.
 While high street agents will take a small cut of the final selling fee of any house, online agents usually charge a set fee.
 This is usually up front and can therefore lower their drive to sell your property, but no decent agent is going to be in business long if they have customers complaining about their inability to achieve sales.

 Part of this lower fee comes from the fact that you’ll be expected to do a lot of the legwork yourself.
 This can include conducting viewings with potential buyers, putting up your own ‘For Sale’ sign, and getting your property listed on Rightmove and Zoopla.
 Most online agents offer these services, but often at an additional cost.

 There’s also the consideration that a high street agent is more likely to have local knowledge of the housing market, while the online ones will use algorithms and online data to come up with prices and other relevant information.

 Some online agents adopt what’s known as a ‘hybrid’ model, which combines a face-to-face service with online elements, so this could be a good compromise if you want the reassurance of dealing with actual people.

-With all that in mind, if you are time rich and cash poor then the online route could well save you quite a bit when you total up the cost of selling your home.
+With all that in mind, if you're willing to be more patient, you can save quite a bit more money choosing the online route.
 Conversely, if you’re struggling to keep up with the demands of work, packing, buying a new home, and all the other stresses of moving, then the high street might be a better option.